 If you have any questions about life in Year 3, please do not hesitate to come and speak to one of us.

 The curriculum at The Discovery School is an enquiry based one in which the children are encouraged to ask and answer questions about a topic.
 Throughout the year the children in Year 3 will be trying to discover the answers to these 'Questions for Discovery':

 Terms 1 and 2: What was life like in prehistoric times?

-Science: we are comparing and classifying rocks and soils in Term 1.
-In Term 2, we will be studying light and investigating different light sources.
+Science: we are comparing and classifying rocks and soils in Terms 1 & 2.

 Art: we are experimenting with different grades of pencil as well as oil pastels and acrylic paint to mimic modern and prehistoric art.
 To help with this project we will be studying the artwork of Roy Lichtenstein.